nabeken/aws-go-dynamodb/README.md

 v2 now uses the official [`attributevalue`](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/feature/dynamodb/attributevalue) package to marshal Go value into DynamoDB item and unmarshal DynamoDB item into Go value.

 You have to add `dynamodbav` struct tag to make your struct work with the `attributevalue` package.
+Please note that a nested struct also needs `dynamodbav` struct in their field.
+I hightly recommend to write a test script to perforum a full comparision by loading and restoring items.

+If you have a nested struct with a type you can't change, it would be better to have a your own data struct and fill data manually with `dynamodbav` struct tag.

 **List and Set in DynamoDB**: